thyth/go-mosh/README.md

 > Mosh is a remote terminal application that supports intermittent connectivity, allows roaming, and provides
 > speculative local echo and line editing of user keystrokes.

 Go-Mosh is a SWIG based wrapper so that (parts of) Mosh can be used as a library from Golang.
+Mosh is licensed under the terms of the GPLv3, as is this wrapper.

 This SWIG specification wraps only a small subset of Mosh, specifically the following C++ classes: